biomedicalinformaticsgroup/cadmus/README.md

 The 'core' data, content text from the retrieved publications are strored here:
 - **retrieved_parsed_files**
     - In this directory you cand find 5 sub-directories: content_text, pdfs, htmls, xmls, txts.
-Each format sub-directories contains the content of the files saved as a txt file.
+Each format sub-directories contains the content of the files saved as a zip containing a txt file.
-    - The content_text sub-directory, ```"./ouput/retrieved_parsed_files/content_text/*.txt"```, contains the "best" representation of full text from the available formats.
+    - The content_text sub-directory, ```"./ouput/retrieved_parsed_files/content_text/*.txt.zip"```, contains the "best" representation of full text from the available formats.
 XML, HTML, Plain text and PDF in that order of cleanliness.
 It is the place where the output is saved.
 ---

 ## Other Outputs
 - **Medline Record Dictionaries**
-    - These are stored as JSON file for every row index in the dataframe.
+    - These are stored as zip files containing a JSON file for every row index in the dataframe.
-    - Medline dictionaries can be found at ```./output/medline/json/{index}.json```.
+    - Medline dictionaries can be found at ```./output/medline/json/{index}.json.zip```.
     - You can use these dictionaries to reparse the metadata if there are fields you would like to include see possible fields [here](https://www.nlm.nih.gov/bsd/mms/medlineelements.html).
-    - There is also a text version stored at ```./output/medline/txts/medline_output.txt```.
+    - There is also a text version stored at ```./output/medline/txts/medline_output.txt.zip```.
     - The edirect module and configuration files are stored in this directory following the 10 000 PMIDs limitation from the API.
 - **Crossref Record Dictionaries**
-    - Similarly to Meline records, we also store crossref records as JSON dictionaries.
+    - Similarly to Meline records, we also store crossref records as a zip files containing JSON dictionaries.
-    - These can be found at ```./output/crossref/json/{index}.json```.
+    - These can be found at ```./output/crossref/json/{index}.json.zip```.
     - There are many fields (dictionary keys) that you can use to parse the crossred record.
     - Find our more about the crossref REST API [here](https://api.crossref.org/swagger-ui/index.html).
 - **Raw File Formats**